HugoJPMartin/rf-analysis/README.md

 * nb_bins : number of different training set sizes that the algorithm will run over, default at 10
 * nb_yes : set at 0 to ignore the column nb_yes, default at 1
 * columns_to_drop : columns to drop from the dataset when learning on, default at "cid" + all columns for size
+* algo : ML algorithm to use, default at "rf" for Random Forest, accept also "gb" for Grandient Boosting and "dt" for Decision Tree.
+Change results.csv file when changing algorithm.

 All scikit learn random forest params :